Rigmor Jensen, Sajedeh Efthekari, Connar Westgate, Ida Israelsen, Johanne Korsbaek, Vlasta Vukovic Cvetkovic, Hanne Yri and Nadja Skadkær Hansen

-Idiopathic intracranial hypertension (IIH) is an intriguing, clinical condition of increased intracranial pressure without pathological, laboratory or radiological evidence of intracranial pathology in young, obese individuals.
+Idiopathic intracranial hypertension (IIH) is an intriguing, clinical condition of increased intracranial pressure without pathological, laboratory or radiological evidence of intra¬cranial pathology in young, obese individuals.
 The clinical symptoms are severe headache, pulsatile tinnitus, transitory visual obscurations and diplopia.
-Demographic studies report a rapidly increasing incidence of IIH in obese young females and with the global epidemic increase of obesity a significant increase in the number of IIH patients in Denmark can be predicted.
-Severe obesity is closely related to a number of neuroendocrinological changes which have still not been evaluated in IIH.
+Demographic studies report a rapidly increasing incidence of IIH in obese young females and with increasing pandemic obesity a significant increase in the number of IIH patients in Denmark can be predicted.
+Severe obesity is closely related to a number of neuroendocrinological changes which still have not been evaluated in IIH.
 Untreated IIH may lead to severe visual loss and blindness resulting from damage to the optic nerve and chronic disabling headache.
-The mechanism whereby IIH leads to optic nerve dysfunction is poorly understood but it seems to be closely linked to oedema of the optic nerve head and the associated elevation of hydrostatic pressure inside the optic nerve.